Looking for help or need help because of Covid-19?

 There have also been announcements about local business support and videos from key service leaders such as Brent's Education Head.

 2. HELP FROM NEIGHBOURS

-There are now thousands of them organised on WhatsApp Groups, Facebook, Next Door to help anyone that wants some help, with anything.
+There are now thousands of them organised on WhatsApp Groups (see below), Facebook, Next Door to help anyone that wants some help, with anything.

 It's a great idea to join one of their social media groups so you can get to know people really near to you - so when and if you do need help you already know who to ask!

-Mutual Support Groups are mostly organised around Ward boundaries, the names of which are below Don't worry about contacting the 'wrong' one - we'll find you someone across the road who will help, whether friendly chat or getting free food or helping with shopping.
+Many of the support Groups are organised around Ward boundaries, the names of which are below Don't worry about contacting the 'wrong' one - we'll find you someone across the road who will help, whether friendly chat or getting free food or helping with shopping.

 The groups are not Council-linked but they can quickly help you get support from Brent Council services (see above).